 In order to achieve a safe working environment there may be occasions when you are challenged by others (i.e. not your line manager) for non-compliance with this policy.

 Those wearing uniform are responsible for laundering same themselves.
-For advice on Home Laundering please refer to IC12 Operational Policy and Procedure on the Safe Management of Linen
+For advice on Home Laundering please refer to the Standard Operating Procedure for the Safe Management of Linen.